SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Apply this attribute to a class, structure, enumeration to use that type as a result builder.
-A :newTerm:`result builder` is a type that builds up a nested data structure step by step.
+A :newTerm:`result builder` is a type that builds a nested data structure step by step.
 You use result builders to implement a domain-specific language (DSL) for creating nested data structures in a natural, declarative way.
 For an example of how to use the ``resultBuilder`` attribute,